AmeyaKasture/Networks-/README.md

 Usage:
 To compile and run the code, follow these steps:

 1.Clone the repository to your local machine.
 2.Navigate to the directory containing the desired implementation.
-3.Compile the source code using a C compiler (e.g., GCC):
+3.Compile the source code using a C compiler (e.g., GCC)